 Zotora plays live concerts in the mausoleum (almost) every full moon!
 To get your ticket click here.

-«One of the thoughts behind Emigrate has been to draw the didjeridoo towards a more norwegian sound than commonly thought of with this instrument.
-I wished to form a product were the didjeridoo was the basic instrument, but put into a larger context through a collaboration with other musicians.
-I wanted to keep a simple expresseion with the didjeridoo as a foundation and then build different rooms on top, mostly with one musician at a time.»
+«The thought behind Emigrate was to draw the didgeridoo towards a more Norwegian sound than commonly thought of with this instrument.
+I wished to form a sound-journey where the didgeridoo is the basic instrument, yet put into a larger context through collaboration with other musicians.
+I wanted to keep a simple expression with the didgeridoo as a foundation, then build different rooms on top, mostly with one musician at a time.»

 FROM THE PRESS: